Papua New Guinea National Museum

 area, indoors display area, and a back room storage area (normally

-relics in PNG, and works in conjunction with US Army CILHI / JPAC and Japanese Ministry of Health, Labor and Welfare regarding missing in action and recovery of human remains.
-In the past, the museum has also collaborated with the RAAF and several private restoration facilities
+relics in PNG, and works with US Army CILHI / JPAC / DPAA and Japanese Ministry of Health, Labor and Welfare and Australian Defense Force regarding Missing In Action (MIA) sites and the recovery of human remains.
+In the past, the museum has also collaborated with the Royal Australian Air Force (RAAF) and private restoration facilities

 investigates scrapping and illegal export of war